The Swiss Arbitration Centre

 The revised Swiss Rules contain new provisions regarding cross-claims, joinder of parties and the intervention of parties.
 A Party asserting a cross-claim, requesting a joinder or an intervention may submit a notice of claim.
 After the constitution of the arbitral tribunal and hearing of all parties, the tribunal will decide on the admissibility of the cross-claims, request for joinder or request for intervention.

 The possibility to submit a request to consolidate arbitration proceedings is now expressly provided for in the revised Swiss Rules.
 Proceedings shall be consolidated into the arbitration commenced first, unless otherwise agreed by the parties or decided by the Court.

 If the parties have not agreed upon a procedure for the constitution of the arbitral tribunal in multi-party proceedings, the revised Swiss Rules provide that the Court shall set a reasonable time limit to designate an arbitrator.
 This will allow for a swift appointment of the arbitral tribunal in multi-party proceedings.

 Independence, Impartiality and Disclosures of Arbitrators

-Under the revised Swiss Rules each arbitrator has the duty to promptly disclose to the Secretariat and to the parties any circumstances likely to give rise to justifiable doubts as to their impartiality or independence arising in the course of the proceedings (see our post on recent case law in this regard).
+Under the revised Swiss Rules each arbitrator has the duty to promptly disclose to the Secretariat and to the parties any circumstances likely to give rise to justifiable doubts as to their impartiality or independence arising in the course of the proceedings.

 Appointment of New Representative